Our Statement of Commitment to Diversity, Equity, and Inclusion

 We seek to listen to and understand the experiences, values, and preferences of each individual we work with in order to honor the dignity of every student in our community.
 We strive to provide compassionate support and intersectional advocacy in order to connect students, both undergraduate and graduate, to resources that will sustain their ability to flourish at Georgetown.
 We commit to serving students with humility and respect as we continue on-going education to increase our own awareness and cultural competence.
 We acknowledge that it is ON US to earn and keep your trust.
 The Office of Student Outreach and Support will act and we will hold ourselves individually and collectively accountable.

 - Posting a list of completed and upcoming trainings and professional development experiences related to diversity, equity, inclusion, social justice, and anti-racism

-This statement is an “active and dynamic document” and will serve as a record of our work in this regard.
-We commit to full transparency with students and constituents and will provide monthly updates on our website.
+Please note that this is a living document and will be updated on a regular basis.
 We recognize that there is much work to be done.
 The commitments and action steps outlined here are a starting point, and are not a reflection of a finished product.

 Nikeya Sharp, Jimmy Thren, Katie Boin, Amanda Dickinson Beirne